valeriamurguiag/DEV001-md-links/README.md

 ### 2) Using package in API (Application Programming Interface)

 For using this package as an API, you have to use require (CommonJS) for the mdLinks(path, options) module after installing it.
-This module has two arguments:

 Note that this API is a pending promise, so you have to use .then and .catch after the module to resolve it.